Sign up to our Newsletter

 How to Study for the MPRE

-Many students opt to take a professional responsibility course in law school to help prepare them for this exam, as this course focuses on a lot of the same content that will be seen on the MPRE.
+Many students opt to take a professional responsibility course in law school to help prepare them for this exam, as this course focuses on many of the same content that will be seen on the MPRE.

 The National Conference of Bar Examiners (NCBE), the administrators of the MPRE, have created a comprehensive list of the major subject matter that will be tested on the exam.
-This list can be your basic starting guide on what you should focus your studies on, so you don’t waste valuable time studying unnecessary material.
+This list can be your basic starting guide for focusing your studies so you don’t waste valuable time studying unnecessary material.

-Since the American Bar Association (ABA) Model Rules of Professional Conduct and the ABA Model Code of Judicial Conduct will mainly be tested, you should go over these rules in depth to prepare for the exam.
+Since the American Bar Association (ABA) Model Rules of Professional Conduct and the ABA Model Code of Judicial Conduct will mainly be tested, you should thoroughly review these rules to prepare for the exam.

-You can get personalized support from MPRE tutors that have already completed and aced the exam.
-These tutors can give you the best insights and increase your chances of passing by three times!
+You can get personalized support from MPRE tutors who have completed and aced the exam.
+These tutors can give you the best insights and increase your chances of passing three times!

 How Long is the MPRE?

-The MPRE exam is two hours long and consists of 60 multiple choice questions.
-This gives students around two minutes to complete each question; however, some may take less or more time.
+The MPRE exam is two hours long and consists of 60 multiple-choice questions.
+Students have around two minutes to complete each question; however, some may take less or more time.

 How is MPRE Scored?